robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 Mara turned to go back to her worktable.
 Before she sat down, she said to me,

-"We need to rethink the chemise for winter.
+"Time to rethink the winter chemise.
 And possibly, the petticoat."

 Less than a week later, a new chemise design was spread out on Mara's worktable.
 I was on the phone to Lauren's linen supplier when Lily appeared.
 She went straight to Charlie.